Chemical Spill Response at Haydarpasa Port

 According to news reports, oil barrels overturned the crane and caused an explosion.
-At least one person was injured in the fire, which was later contained.
+At least one person was injured in the fire, which is later contained.

-After the cranes collapse, it occurs leakage in the containers on the land and chemical spills go to seawater in Marmara Sea area during bad weather.
-The estimated (one) 1 ton of spillage happen at the port.
-Mavi Deniz Tier 3 Oil Spill Equipment are standby in the harbor for an emergency in a 40” Emergency Container.
-100 m Oil Boom is launched around the port, and chemical absorbent pads and booms, spill kits and portable vacuum machines are used to collect to the chemical on the land and water.
-Dangerous wastes are transported to licensed Izaydas Waste Reception Factory.
+After the cranes’ collapse, leakage in the containers on the land and chemical spills go to seawater in the Marmara Sea area during bad weather.
+The estimated (one) 1 ton of spillage happens at the port.
+Mavi Deniz Tier 3 Oil Spill Equipment is on standby in the harbor for an emergency in a 40” Emergency Container.
+100 m Oil Boom is launched around the port, and chemical absorbent pads and booms, spill kits, and portable vacuum machines are used to collect the chemical on the land and water.
+Dangerous wastes are transported to the licensed Izaydas Waste Reception Factory.
 In 2-week time operation has been finished.

 1. Assess and Communicate

-In the case of any spill, workers should alert others in the area so they can evacuate or stay clear of the incident.
+In any spill, workers should alert others in the area so they can evacuate or stay clear of the incident.
 Employees should also contact your facility’s emergency response coordinator or manager.
 Clear communication right away will ensure everyone is safe and secure.